-- (4) abalone may be taken only with abalone irons, diving gear, or by hand. - (l) In the personal use taking of miscellaneous shellfish, except for clams, scallops, abalone, and sea cucumbers, - (1) there is no closed season; - (2) there is no bag and possession limit; - (3) trawls, hand jigging, hand-operated dredges, and all gear specified in (k) of this section may be used. - (m) Pots used for personal use fishing must comply with the escape mechanism requirements in 5 AAC 39.145.
+- (4) abalone may be taken only with abalone irons, diving gear, or by hand. - (1) In the personal use taking of miscellaneous shellfish, except for clams, scallops, abalone, and sea cucumbers, - (1) there is no closed season; - (2) there is no bag and possession limit; - (3) trawls, hand jigging, hand-operated dredges, and all gear specified in (k) of this section may be used. - (m) Pots used for personal use fishing must comply with the escape mechanism requirements in 5 AAC 39.145. - (n) The use of footgear with absorbent felt or other fiber material on the soles is prohibited while personal use fishing in freshwater.